sanidhyy/airbnb-clone/README.md

 ![Copy Clerk Publishable Key](/.github/images/step_clerk.png "Copy Clerk Publishable Key")

 8. Now app is fully configured :+1: and you can start using this app using `npm run dev` or `yarn run dev`.
-The app is created using vite.

 ### :books: Additional Resources